 Appeal Rights.
 Because you are entitled to restoration in connection with military duty you may appeal an agency's failure to properly carry out the law directly to the Merit Systems Protection Board (MSPB), or you may first submit a complaint to the Department of Labor (DOL), which will attempt to resolve it.
 If resolution is not possible, the DOL may present the case to the Office of the Special Counsel, which may represent you in an appeal to the MSPB.
 Appeals to the Board must be submitted within 30 calendar days after the effective date of the action being appealed.

-For information on any of this information contact the Benefits and Payroll Liaison Branch at 301-496-2404.
+For information on any of this information contact the Retirement & Employee Benefits Branch at 301-496-2404.